rensvermeulen/amoc-tipping-boxmodel-ngrip/README.md

-# AMOC Tipping Analysis Using FitzHugh–Nagumo Models and NGRIP Ice-Core Data
+# AMOC Tipping Analysis Using Box Models and NGRIP Ice-Core Data

 This project explores **FitzHugh--Nagumo--type dynamical systems** and applies them to paleoclimate data from the **NGRIP δ¹⁸O ice-core